-- (a) qualified for a bachelor's degree, including study to at least 200 level or higher in subjects aligned to the New Zealand school curriculum. or - (b) been admitted ad eundem statum as entitled to enrol for the Graduate Diploma, and - (c) approval as a candidate by the Dean of Education, on the recommendation of a Selection Committee.
+- (a) qualified for a bachelor's degree, including study to at least 200 level or higher in subjects aligned to the New Zealand school curriculum, or - (b) been admitted ad eundem statum as entitled to enrol for the Graduate Diploma, and - (c) approval as a candidate by the Dean of Education, on the recommendation of a Selection Committee.

-- If the degree has been conferred by a non-New Zealand institution then New Zealand Qualifications Authority Assessment must be undertaken, at the candidate's expense. - Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which may include an interview. - 3.
+- Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which may include an interview. - 2.
 Candidates are required to be vetted by police in their country of residence. - Candidates for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no individual score below 7.0.